 When a CDL Driver Enters the Workforce

 As with any job, new truck drivers can expect to spend time with a trainer.
-Employees will learn the culture and expectations of their trucking company in a classroom setting for approximately two weeks.
-Afterward, rookie drivers are paired with trainers, and they go on the road together for a few additional weeks.
+Unlike other jobs, this means you go on the road with your trainer for a few additional weeks.

 During this time frame, new drivers may receive a wage for training.
 Typically, this wage is lower than the average truck driving salary, due to the rookie driver being paid by the hour.

-Trucking companies that offer CDL training, such as Swift, Roehl, Celadon, Schneider, Prime Inc., and CRST typically hire their graduates and get them on the road as quickly as possible.
-To earn the most during the beginning phase, new drivers should compare the training salary that is offered by each company before signing up to drive.
+Trucking companies that offer CDL training, such as Swift, Roehl, Celadon, Schneider, Prime Inc., and CRST typically hire their graduates and get them on the road with a trainer as quickly as possible.

 When the Annual Salary Kicks In

 Once the training period has concluded, rookie drivers will be able to transport their first haul on their own.
 The routes rookie drivers usually get are not the greatest and average 2,500 miles at approximately 15 cents per mile.